2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 As for transaction fees, although they also represent newly created BTC, they must not exceed the difference between the total inputs and outputs of all transactions in a block.
 We saw earlier that these fees represent the portion of inputs that is not used in transaction outputs.
 This portion is technically "lost" during the transaction, and the miner has the right to recreate this value in the form of one or more new UTXOs.
 This is a transfer of value between the transaction issuer and the miner who adds it to the blockchain.

 **Bitcoins generated by a coinbase transaction are subject to a maturity period of 100 blocks**, during which they cannot be spent by the miner.
-This rule is designed to avoid complications linked to the use of newly created bitcoins on a chain that could later be rendered obsolete.
+This rule is designed to avoid complications associated with the use of newly created bitcoins on a chain that could later become obsolete.

 ### The implications of the UTXO model

 Firstly, the UTXO model directly impacts Bitcoin's transaction fees.
 Since the capacity of each block is limited, miners favor transactions that offer the best fees in relation to the space they occupy in the block.
 Indeed, the more UTXOs a transaction includes in its inputs and outputs, the heavier it is, and therefore, it requires higher fees.
-This is one of the reasons why we often attempt to reduce the number of UTXOs in our wallet, which can also impact confidentiality, a subject we'll be addressing in detail in the third part of this course.
+This is one of the reasons why we often attempt to reduce the number of UTXOs in our wallet, which can also impact confidentiality —a subject we'll address in detail in the third part of this course.

 Secondly, as mentioned in the previous sections, Bitcoin coins are essentially a chain of UTXOs.
 Each transaction thus creates a link between a past UTXO and a future UTXO.
 UTXOs, therefore, make it possible to explicitly follow the path of Bitcoins from their creation to their current expenditure.
 This transparency can be viewed positively, as it enables each user to ascertain the authenticity of the bitcoins received.
 However, it is also on this principle of traceability and auditability that blockchain analysis is based, a practice that compromises your confidentiality.
 We'll be taking an in-depth look at this practice in the second part of the course.